DAW To Score

 How do you go from the first spark of a musical idea right the way through to a finished recording with a live film orchestra?

 There’s so much to know, so many steps along the way.
 It’s even hard to know what you don’t know.
 But for many composers this is the goal.
-To write music for high end film and video games recorded with live orchestra.
+To write music for high end film and video games recorded with a live orchestra.
 To be able to conquer this workflow and confidently pitch for work doing what they love.
 The barrier to entry in terms of knowledge and skills is very high.

 DAW to Score is the first step on this journey.